ourchitecture/hello-cloud/src/docs/services/nodejs-expressjs.md

 #### Steps to deploy

+Every attempt is made to automate the deployment.
+However, some timing issues have been observed as well as having to manually enable "Code Build" and manually associating dynamically created projects with a billing account.
+[Contributions are welcome!](../contribute.md)

 1. Open a terminal and navigate to the service project directory (e.g. `cd ./src/nodejs/expressjs/webapi`)
 2. Login to your Google Cloud account with the CLI using the command `gcloud auth login`
-3. Run the command `make gcloud-init gcloud_project_name_suffix=001` to create the Google Cloud project
+3. Run the command `make gcloud-init gcloud_project_name_suffix=01` to create the Google Cloud project
 4. Install the application with the command `make gcloud-install`
+5. If the output indicates that billing must be enabled, login to the [projects list](https://console.cloud.google.com/billing/projects) and associate the newly created project with the appropriate billing account (even if you are using free resources)
-5. Check the application logs with the command `make gcloud-logs`
+6. Check the application logs with the command `make gcloud-logs`
-6. Uninstall and clean up the application deployment with the command `make gcloud-uninstall gcloud_project_name_suffix=001`
+7. Uninstall and clean up the application deployment with the command `make gcloud-uninstall gcloud_project_name_suffix=001`

 _\*Update the "gcloud_project_name_suffix" argument value for `gcloud-init` and `gcloud-uninstall` by incrementing the number to ensure a unique project name, or specify a custom unique name by using the argument "gcloud_project_unique_name" instead.
 By default, Google Cloud retains deleted projects for several days, so it is not possible to recreate the same project multiple times.
 A future [contribution to this project](../contribute.md) could simply restore a deleted project if it was recently deleted and use the same name._